mozilla/caseconductor-platform/README.rst

 ``jboss-5.1.0.GA/server/default/deploy/utest-ds.xml``) to set the name of your MySQL database (default is ``tcm``) and your MySQL user and password (defaults to ``root`` with no password).

+Note that the platform currently does not support MySQL 5.5 -- some operations will fail with foreign key constraint violations.
+MySQL 5.1 must be used.

 Create your MySQL database schema (if you are using a MySQL user other than root, you will probably need to comment out the ``GRANT ALL PRIVILEGES`` line